All Episodes

 Could it be that Barack's not around?

-He's too busy at president.
+He's too busy as president.

-I mean, that's believe me, as a single mother.
+I mean, that's, believe me, as a single mother.

-I shouldn't say single, I'm a busy mother, busy mother.
+I was a busy mother, busy mother.

 Whoa.